 I’m going to start this article by asking you, the reader the question; “What do you see in the above image?”.
 Do some of the hieroglyphs look a bit odd?
 Unlike other ordinary hieroglyphs?

-Well, according to many people that have visited the Temple of Seti in Abydos and even archaeologists who have researched the temple, claim that these hieroglyphs actually depict modern day flying machines such as helicopters, airplanes, and even submarines.
+Well, according to many people that have visited the Temple of Seti in Abydos and even archaeologists who have researched the temple, these hieroglyphs actually depict modern-day machines such as helicopters, airplanes, and even submarines.

 Is this Pareidolia, or did ancient Egyptians just get lucky when they carved these hieroglyphs?